Eagles 2024 - 2025

 Growth & Roots

-8. Developing a structure to combine sounds
+8. Developing a song arrangement

 M.F.L. - French: